Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers: CPCM Framework and Theoretical Foundations

+\begin{Remark}[Interpretation and robustness of Assumption (iii)] Assumption (iii) states that the excess drift lies in the volatility span (equivalently the covariance span).
+This condition guarantees the existence of a progressively measurable market price of diffusion risk $\boldsymbol{\lambda}_t$ satisfying

+In diffusion models this compatibility condition is precisely what permits a Girsanov change of measure producing an equivalent martingale measure and therefore corresponds to the standard no--instantaneous--arbitrage condition \citep{shreve2004stochastic,bjork2009arbitrage}.
+If the excess drift contains a component outside $\mathrm{Range}\big(\sigma(\mathbf{F}_t,t)^\top\big)$, then such a market price of risk may fail to exist and the equivalent martingale measure constructed in Theorem~\ref{thm:existence-riskneutral} need not exist.
+Economically this corresponds to a direction of expected return not associated with priced diffusion risk.
+For small violations one may decompose

+where $\Pi_{\mathrm{Range}\big(\sigma(\mathbf{F}_t,t)^\top\big)}$ denotes projection onto the volatility span and $\delta$ is orthogonal to that span.
+The pricing--control layer then applies to the projected component while $\delta$ represents an unspanned drift or model--misspecification term.
+Because expected returns evolve more slowly than individual observations, such deviations are typically small over economically relevant horizons, making Assumption (iii) empirically reasonable. \end{Remark}

-Proof details are provided in Appendix \ref{app:existence-Qf}.
-Intuitively, condition (iii) ensures that excess returns can be absorbed by a (possibly time–varying) price of diffusion risk compatible with the driver–conditioned covariance structure \(\Sigma(\mathbf{F}_t,t)\).
-This yields a risk–neutral measure adapted to the evolving driver state.
+Intuitively, Assumption (iii) ensures that excess returns can be absorbed by a (possibly time--varying) price of diffusion risk compatible with the driver--conditioned covariance structure $\Sigma(\mathbf{F}_t,t)$, yielding a risk--neutral measure adapted to the evolving driver state.